-I ovulate, having the obvious mucus plug which indicates ovulation, on my 5th clean day.
-By the time I immerse it's already two days later.
+I ovulate, having the egg-white-like discharge which indicates ovulation, on my 5th clean day.
+By the time I immerse it’s already two days later.
 I just got married.
 What do I do?

-Note that it is also important to verify that you are getting to mikveh as soon as halachically possible.
-Colors other than bright red do not necessarily invalidate a hefsek taharah or bedikah and should be brought to a rabbi for evaluation.
-If you determine that you are consistently ovulating before mikveh, the rabbi should be aware of this, as certain leniencies may apply.
+As a first step, please verify that you are getting to mikveh as soon as halachically possible.
+Colors other than bright red do not necessarily invalidate a hefsek taharah or bedikah and should be brought to a halachic authority for evaluation, explaining your concern about ovulating before mikveh.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.